olnor18/SCCP-documentation/helm/index.md

     argo-cd:
       somevalue: world

-In the example with argo-cd everything in the argo-cd: will be forwarded and projected on top of the default values file in the subchart.
+In the example with argo-cd everything in the argo-cd will be forwarded and will overwrite the values in the values.yaml file in the subchart.

-More can be read here: https://helm.sh/docs/chart_template_guide/subcharts_and_globals/
+More can be read [here](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/)